KidkArolis/healthier/README.md

     "prettier": "*"
   },
   "scripts": {
-    "test": "healthier && ava",
+    "test": "ava && healthier && prettier --check '**/*.{js,json,css}'",
     "format": "prettier --write '**/*.{js,json,css}'" }
 }
 ```

 Now, if you use Prettier and Healthier code editor extensions, you will get both auto formatting and linting working in tandem.
-And additionally, in CI, `npm test` will warn you if something was not formatted with Prettier.
+Additionally, in CI, `npm test` will warn you if something was not formatted with Prettier.

 ## Editor plugins